gravitational/teleport/rfd/0172-tbot-ssh-muxer.md

 Also considered was implementing the SOCKS5 protocol.
 Whilst this is more standardized, it is more complicated than necessary.
-In addition, it seems like there's not many tools in the wild that can connect to a SOCKS server over a unix domain socket, so any advantage gained by the use of a standard protocol is not actually realized in practice.
+In addition, it seems like there's not many tools in the wild that can connect to a SOCKS server over a UNIX domain socket, so any advantage gained by the use of a standard protocol is not actually realized in practice.

 #### Client Binary